 - Avoid coffee with solid sinkers and toppings.
-Chips, cookies, brownies, and other additions in your coffee can get stuck in your teeth extraction site.
-Better avoid these and opt for the ones with plain liquid composition.
+Chips, cookies, brownies, and other additions to your coffee can get stuck in your teeth extraction site.
+Better avoid these and opt for the ones with a plain liquid composition.

 - Avoid cold brews.
 Cold brews are different from iced coffees.
 Cold brews have higher caffeine content which may hamper your gum’s healing process.

 How long does it take to heal a tooth?